 Students can expect to spend between \$300 and \$500 per semester for the purchase of textbooks.
-Textbooks are also available at the reserve desk in the Swirbul Library.
-In addition, beginning in the student's sophomore year in the nursing program, students can expect to spend between \$200 and \$400 for laboratory and clinical equipment and uniforms; and approximately \$400 for a Personal Digital Assistant that will substitute for some textbooks.
+In addition, beginning in the student's sophomore year in the nursing program, students can expect to spend between \$200 and \$400 for laboratory and clinical equipment and uniforms, and approximately \$400 for a personal digital assistant, which will substitute for some textbooks.
 The School of Nursing has an official student uniform.
 Students must purchase a sufficient number of uniforms to present a professional appearance in clinical settings.
 Uniforms cost approximately \$250 and are ordered from our provider online and delivered to you.
+Clinical agencies may have additional specific requirements that incur additional costs for students.